 The story of SharePoint begins in 2001, when Microsoft released what was more or less a web-based way for employees to share documents in a web browser, which in those days was a pretty big deal.

 By 2003, SharePoint was quickly gaining in popularity, with the number of files that businesses were putting into SharePoint sites growing exponentially.
 As a result, businesses were requesting additional customization options in order to do more with their files.

 But it wouldn’t be until the next SharePoint update in 2007 that Microsoft really began to change the game.

 SharePoint Portal Server 2007

 In 2007, Windows SharePoint Services 3.0 was released, and the SharePoint Portal Server was updated and renamed “Microsoft Office SharePoint Server 2007.”
 Users could now collaborate more with their teams, and do so on their own terms, meaning that they could create sites when and as needed, and allow these sites to be more intranet focused.

 Yet for all its improvements, Microsoft Office SharePoint Server 2007 was still essentially a document management system.
-It wasn’t anything like what we’d today call an intranet or an employee communication platform.
+It wasn’t anything like what we’d today call an employee experience intranet or an employee communication platform.